-Unlike Bangkokians, most Red Shirts are dark, leathery people, hardened from years of hard work and poverty.
+Unlike Bangkokians, most Red Shirts are dark, leathery people, hardened from years of toil and poverty.
 Piled on the backs of trucks, and on motorbikes, they poured down the street waving flags, honking horns, blowing whistles and making as much noise as they could.
 There was no hint of political agenda.
 Instead, it was a street party.
 They were thrilled to feel empowered for the moment, and perhaps draw some attention to the quality of their lives.
 Several times I was invited to climb into the back of a truck and make my share of noise.
 The Reds were clearly enjoying themselves and people on the sidewalk were swept up in the occasion.

 Two thirds of them, we were told by the newspapers, had departed the next day, leaving their leaders to come up with a blood sacrifice of sorts.
 Donated blood, collected from those who remained (or so they said) was spilled ceremoniously on the steps of the Parliament building and the gate to the Prime Minister's residence.

-The following Saturday was a replay of the first, but soon the protesters took up what they vowed would be permanent residence on the street in front of Central World Plaza, at the very heart of Bangkok's upmarket shopping district, and three blocks from where I live.
+The following Saturday was a replay of the first, but soon the protesters took up what they vowed would be permanent residence on the street in front of Central World Plaza, at the very heart of Bangkok's upmarket shopping district, and two blocks from where I live.
 The inconvenience of not being able to leave home or to have to take long, complicated routes around the demonstrators was not nearly as stressful as hearing the crowd day and night.
 Loud speakers blared with angry speeches at all hours to the accompaniment of whistles, horns and cheers.

 The government vowed to remain non-violent and unarmed police divisions kept an almost-respectful distance until Reds took the offense and drove a group of soldiers into nearby Lumpini Park.
 Somehow, weapons were captured and newspapers carried front page photos of Reds leaders holding automatic rifles and teargas.
-Since then, the Reds managed to seize even more weapons and military and police vehicles
+Since then, the Reds managed to seize even more weapons and military and police vehicles.

 Last Friday was the final day of work for most city-dwellers before the long Songkran holiday, when people go home to their villages to eat mom's home cooking, complain about the heat and throw water on each other.
 On my ride to work that morning it looked like the Reds had come up with their missing 900,000.
 They were everywhere, as far as the eye could see.
 Yesterday, Saturday, those who had held the street in front of Central World Plaza had inexplicably moved on.
 As dark fell, however, they reappeared.

 The scene from my balcony last night was surreal.
 I could hear the riot just blocks away... screaming, thousands of whistles, and the amplified prodding of the Red leaders.
 I could smell tear gas, the smell of violence, still unmistakable after thirty years.
-I could see thousands of Reds in tucks and on motorbikes leaving leaving in haste, red flags streaming in the gaudy twinkling, blinking and glare of Bangkok street lights.
+I could see thousands of Reds in tucks and on motorbikes leaving in haste, red flags streaming in the gaudy twinkling, blinking and glare of Bangkok street lights.